Brownster/ipod-dock/README.md

   the iPod on the next sync run.
 - **Automatic conversion** – unsupported formats are converted to MP3 with `ffmpeg` before import.
+- **Audible integration** – convert books from your Audible library to M4B and queue them for syncing.
 - **FastAPI web API** providing upload, track management and statistics endpoints.
 - **Connection status indicator** via the `/status` endpoint to show whether the